 Mental Health Recovery

-Keep active physically, mentally, spiritually and socially.
+Keep physically, mentally, spiritually and socially active by:

-• Take a walk in nature
+• Taking a walk in nature

-• Catch up with a friend
+• Catching up with a friend

-• Try a new recipe
+• Cooking a new recipe

 Do Something With Someone

 Belonging involves building and maintaining friendships and keeping connected to the community.
+You can do this by:

 Do Something Meaningful

-Do things that provide meaning and purpose in life.
 Making a ‘commitment’ to activities and achieving your goals builds self-esteem, confidence

 Resources to Download